AlaguSelvan/typescript-react-ssr/readme.md

 ### Important Information

-This Boilerplate is still in Beta, It Will work fine on Development and Production, But Still some minor updates and fixes are there which will be fixed soon and This Boilerplate will be Ready for everyone.
+This Boilerplate is still in Beta, It will work fine on Development and Production, but still some minor updates and fixes are there which will be fixed soon and This Boilerplate will be ready for everyone.